Online shopping with choose and charge accounts offer a potential way to order today and pay later in the future if you qualify.

 How merchants who offer choose n charge credit work

 If you do choose to use an order now pay later site, make sure you understand that you will need to make monthly payments.
 You will not get the item free.
 You will have to pay for it.
+And probably pay extra fees and interest.

 You also want to make sure that you can afford being setup on a deferred billing plan.
 There will be additional charges and fees associated with a shop now pay later program; they will include interest and charges for using the program.
+It’s important to read and understand the terms and conditions before considering one of these programs.

 A good plan of action for using one of these accounts that offer goods upfront is that you start by ordering one or two items from these merchant services, then pay the balance off.